 Read more: Learn more about GTS

 Also known as “offset,” this term refers to the change in cushioning thickness at the heel to the ball of the foot.
-For example, if the cushioning under the heel measures 14 millimeters, and 4 millimeters at its thinnest point under the toe or ball of the foot, the heel-to-toe drop is 10mm.
+For example, if the cushioning under the heel measures 14 millimetres, and 4 millimetres at its thinnest point under the toe or ball of the foot, the heel-to-toe drop is 10mm.

 The drop of a shoe can affect how your foot lands.
 For example, at one end of the range, zero-drop shoes encourage a midfoot landing, while traditional shoes (10mm drop) are more forgiving of the common heel-strike landing.